How to file a Request for Reconsideration (RfR)

 Your role in the process

-As part of the RfR process, you'll need to gather evidence to support your RfR.
+As part of the Request for Reconsideration process, you'll need to gather evidence to support your Request for Reconsideration.
 This may include things like:

 - photos that demonstrate the differences between our records and the property in its current condition